Can acupuncture help sleep onset insomnia?

 Community resources for insomnia

-- find an accredited sleep center in your area; the sleep medicine doctor will assess your case and also order a sleep study to rule out sleep apnea, restless leg syndrome and other sleep disorders: http://sleepeducation.org/find-a-facility
+- look for an accredited sleep center in your area; the sleep medicine doctor will assess your case and also order a sleep study to rule out sleep apnea, restless leg syndrome and other sleep disorders: http://sleepeducation.org/find-a-facility

 - find a licensed acupuncturist and/or herbalist to help you heal your insomnia: https://directory.nccaom.org

-- find a certified functional medicine practitioner to help you look into hormones, neurotransmitters, gut issues, cortisol levels and more: https://www.ifm.org/find-a-practitioner/
+- work with a certified functional medicine practitioner to help you look into hormones, neurotransmitters, gut issues, cortisol levels and more: https://www.ifm.org/find-a-practitioner/

 - find a somatic psychotherapist to help you soothe the anxiety and teach you mindfulness tools to help you fall asleep easier: https://www.psychologytoday.com/us/therapists